Chapter 14. Controlling LVM allocation

 The allocation policies can be changed using the

-If you rely upon any layout behavior beyond that documented in this section according to the defined allocation policies, you should note that this might change in future versions of the code.
+Be aware that future updates can bring code changes in layout behaviour according to the defined allocation policies.
 For example, if you supply on the command line two empty physical volumes that have an identical number of free physical extents available for allocation, LVM currently considers using each of them in the order they are listed; there is no guarantee that future releases will maintain that property.
 If it is important to obtain a specific layout for a particular Logical Volume, then you should build it up through a sequence of

 lvconvert steps such that the allocation policies applied to each step leave LVM no discretion over the layout.